 After crossing the river by means of a wooden footbridge, a path heads into the first chamber of Smoo Cave.
 This chamber measures some 200 feet long, 130 feet wide, and is 50 feet high at the entrance.
 It is easy to imagine that a sizeable community might have made its home in the cave, and so long as you didn't pick one of the many spots where water drips down from the roof, you'd have probably been able to keep relatively warm and comfortable here.

 The first chamber was created by the action of the sea.
 What makes Smoo Cave unique is that the second and third chambers were created by the action of the freshwater Allt Smoo.
 A covered walkway leads off to the west side of the first chamber and leads to the second.
 Here you find the mist and roar that accompanies the foot of a 60ft waterfall caused by the river dropping into its sinkhole.

 The end of the walkway is as far as you will be able to go unaided.
 During the summer season, and when the quantity of water flowing down the river is low enough, there are daily tours conducted by boat into a third chamber, which lies on the far side of the second.
-On the day the photographs shown on this page were taken the water level in the second chamber was high and there was no possibility of reaching the third.
+On the day most of the photographs shown on this page were taken the water level in the second chamber was high and there was no possibility of reaching the third.